 Populate the supplementary components for the default BDTs and unqualified BDTs.

 For the default BDTs, there must be a row in this table for each SC of its based CDT.
-For each unqualified BDT, copy all SCs from its based default BDT (except the ID columns), then look for an additional SC in its .//xsd:attribute.
+For each unqualified BDT, copy all SCs from its based default BDT (except the ID columns), then look for an additional SC in its .//xsd:attribute defined within the unqualified BDT itself.

-For default BDTs, look for //xsd:attribute elements.
-Populate a row in this table for each //xsd:attribute of the default BDTs.
-For each unqualified BDT, inherit all SCs from its based default BDT, i.e., there must be the same number of rows as those SCs for its based default BDT.

 dt_sc_id = Auto-generate database key.